 You got a new Siberian husky puppy and bring him home with his irrepressible temperament, and are worried about how a kitten or an adult cat will react to it?
 Or maybe you want to know how to make a kitten friend with a husky dog, that has been living in your house for a long time?
 Befriend animals with different psychology of behavior is not so easy as you think.

 Siberian Huskies, despite being domesticated, still have a natural prey drive.
 They want to chase and capture smaller animals.
-However with careful, disciplined training you might just be able to make your Husky to get along with a cat at home.
+However, with careful, disciplined training you might just be able to make your Husky get along with a cat at home.
 Here’s how…

 1. Set realistic expectations